chengjianglong/video_i3d/README.md

 the output score curves.
 It is able to identify whether frame dropping exists and even determine the exact location of frame dropping without any information of the reference/original video.

-• For performance comparison, we also compare to a series of baselines including cue-based algorithms (Color histogram, motion energy, and optical flow) and learning-based algorithms (an SVM algorithm and convolutional neural networks (CNNs) using two or three frames as input)

-We extend the previous C3D, a single stream network, to two-stream 3D neural networks (I3D) to incorporate flow information as input.
+The network is a two-stream 3D neural networks (I3D) to incorporate flow information as input.
 I3D has three advantages:

 • Inflating 2D ConvNets into 3D.
 Filters are typically square and we just make them cubic – N × N filters become N × N × N.